hprofit/brogramify/README.md

-Ponify
+Brogramify
 =========

-A small utility for converting certain strings to pony phrases or words.
+A small utility for inserting comments into your JS source files, bro!
-This was a test to get into writing an npm plugin.

 ## Installation

-  npm install ponify --save
+  npm install brogramify --save

 ## Usage

-  var pony = require('ponify')
-      ponify = ponify.ponify;

-  var string = 'Hey there, everybody!',
-      ponied = ponify(string);

-  console.log('string', string, 'ponified', ponied);

 ## Tests